-In the previous exercise, you identified areas of fulfillment, where you would like to attain further satisfaction, and barriers that could impede this development.
+In the previous exercise, you identified areas of fulfillment, where you'd like to have more satisfaction.

 Often change is required in the pursuit of fulfillment, which many people find intimidating or overwhelming.

 This means fear/anxiety could be a potential barrier to increasing your fulfillment.
+If you feel this way you aren't alone!
 One way to navigate change and address this barrier is to create a set of goals.

 Many successful people find that periodically setting and reviewing goals are essential steps towards achieving desired outcomes.

 There are many reasons why setting goals is important.
 Specifically, goal setting can help you to:

-- Identify what is meaningful and provide motivation - Support focus and direction so you can use your time and resources efficiently - Problem solve and make decisions more confidently - Exercise a degree of influence and independence in your life - Build in accountability to your goal attainment process - Enhance self-esteem and identify skills and abilities through your accomplishments
+- Identify what's meaningful and provides motivation - Support your focus and direction so you can use your time and resources efficiently - Problem solve and make decisions more confidently - Exercise a degree of influence and independence in your life - Build in accountability to your goal attainment process - Enhance self-esteem and identify skills and abilities through your accomplishments